nerush/AIND-Planning/heuristic_analysis.md

 # Search methods analysis by Yevgen Nerush

-This analysis contains brief overview of the different search methods including non-heuristic and heuristic ones, their performance metrics along with benefits and limitations.
+This analysis contains brief overview of the different search methods including uninformed search (also called blind search) and informed search, which is also called heuristic search (_Stuart Russel, Peter Norvig.
+Artificial Intelligence, A Modern Approach, Third Edition, p.81_), their performance metrics along with benefits and limitations.
 Each search method is researched on the Air Cargo Problem of small (1), medium (2) and large sizes (3).

 There are five performance metrics in each search method evaluation:
 - Expansions: the number of times the frontier is expanded by calling `PlanningProblem`'s `actions` function
- - Goal Tests: the number of nodes verified for the goal match by calling `PlanningProblem`'s `goal_test` function
+- Goal Tests: the number of nodes verified for the goal match by calling`PlanningProblem`'s `goal_test` function
 - New Nodes: the number of nodes added to the graph during the search by calling `PlanningProblem`'s `result` function
 - Plan length: size of a list of the actions consecutive execution of which leads to an optimal solution (a solution with all sub-goals being satisfied)
 - Execution time: the number of seconds a search algorithm takes to search for an optimal solution

 ##  Air Cargo Problem 1
 From the optimal solution and the performance metrics listed in the Figure 1 and the Table 1 respectively, we can conclude that all but "Depth first graph search" and "Depth limited search" search methods find out the optimal solution of 6 actions.
-Taking into account that
-"Breadth first search", "Breadth first tree search" and "Recursive best first search with h1" come up with the optimal solution of 6 actions, they are not optimal in terms of number of expansions, goal tests and new nodes (EGN for convenience).
+Taking into account that "Breadth first search", "Breadth first tree search" and "Recursive best first search with h1" come up with the optimal solution of 6 actions, they are not optimal in terms of number of expansions, goal tests and new nodes (EGN for convenience).
 "Breadth first search", "Depth first graph search", "Uniform cost search", "A* search with h1 heuristic" and "A* search with h_ignore_preconditions heuristic" search methods have slightly better performance characteristics, but they are still not the best ones in terms of performance metrics.
-The fastest heuristic search is
-"A* search with h_ignore_preconditions heuristic", but the most optimal heuristic search in terms of EGN is "A* search with levelsum heuristic".
-It is approximately
-5 times cheaper in terms of EGN than "A* search with h_ignore_preconditions heuristic", but its performance is 20 times slower.
+The fastest heuristic search is "A* search with h_ignore_preconditions heuristic", but the most optimal heuristic search in terms of EGN is "A* search with levelsum heuristic".
+It is approximately 5 times cheaper in terms of EGN than "A* search with h_ignore_preconditions heuristic", but its performance is 20 times slower.
+Both "Greedy best first graph search with h1" and "A* search with levelsum heuristic" come up with the optimal solution with the fewest number of EGN with the only one difference between them:
-Both "Greedy best first graph search with h1" and "A* search with levelsum heuristic" come up with the optimal solution with the fewest number of EGN with the only one difference between them: "Greedy best first graph search with h1 " is almost 30 times faster than "A* search with levelsum heuristic."
+"Greedy best first graph search with h1" (_Stuart Russel, Peter Norvig.
+Artificial Intelligence, A Modern Approach, Third Edition, p.92_) is almost 30 times faster than "A* search with levelsum heuristic."

 ```
 Load(C1, P1, SFO)